CZ-NIC/knot-resolver/modules/policy/README.rst

       * type
         - RR type to be replaced, e.g. ``[kres.type.A]`` or `numeric value <https://www.iana.org/assignments/dns-parameters/dns-parameters.xhtml#dns-parameters-4>`_.
       * rdata
         - RR data in DNS wire format, i.e. binary form specific for given RR type.
 Set of multiple RRs can be specified as table ``{ rdata1, rdata2, ... }``.
 Use helper function :func:`kres.str2ip` to generate wire format for A and AAAA records.
+Wire format for other record types can be generated with :func:`kres.parse_rdata`.
       * ttl
         - TTL in seconds.
 Default: 1 second.
       * nodata